 - 1. All employees are prohibited from being under the influence of drugs or alcohol while on duty or on district premises.
 All employees are prohibited from using illegal drugs, or prescription medication for which they do not have a proper prescription. - 2.
-The sale, possession, transfer, or purchase of illegal drugs on district property or while performing district business is strictly prohibited.
+The use, sale, possession, transfer, or purchase of illegal drugs, non-prescription drugs, medical marijuana, or controlled substances while on district property or while performing district business is strictly prohibited and is cause for immediate termination.
 Such action will be reported to appropriate law enforcement officials. - 3.
-The use, sale, or possession of an illegal or non-prescription drug or controlled substance while on duty is cause for immediate termination. - 4.
-No alcoholic beverage will be brought or consumed on district premises. - 5.
+No alcoholic beverage will be brought or consumed on district premises. - 4.
 No prescription drug will be brought on district premises by any person other than the person for whom the drug is prescribed.
-Prescription drugs will be used only in the manner, combination, and quantity prescribed. - 6.
-Any employee whose off-duty use of alcohol, illegal, or non-prescription drugs results in excessive absenteeism, tardiness, poor work, or an accident will be subject to discipline, up to and including termination.
+Prescription drugs will be used only in the manner, combination, and quantity prescribed. - 5.
+The district is not prohibited from establishing or enforcing a drug-testing policy under the Mississippi Medical Cannabis Act.
+The district is not required to permit, accommodate, or allow the use of medical cannabis, or to modify any job/working conditions of any employee who engages in the medical use of medical cannabis or who for any reason seeks to engage in the medical use of medical cannabis. - 6.
+The district is not prohibited from taking an adverse employment action against an employee, up to and including termination, as a result, in whole or in part, of that individual's use of medical cannabis, regardless of the individual's impairment or lack of impairment resulting from the medical use of cannabis. - 7.
+Any employee whose off-duty use of alcohol, medical marijuana illegal, or non-prescription drugs results in excessive absenteeism, tardiness, poor work, or an accident will be subject to discipline, up to and including termination.